Financial Reporting and Analysis Quick Facts

 • Under FRA, candidates can expect to encounter primary financial statements as well as management in reporting these statements and much more.

-• The best way to prepare for CFA Level I FRA is with a trusted resource like Wiley study materials.
+• The best way to prepare for CFA Level I FRA is with a trusted resource like UWorld study materials.

 • The 3 Financial Statements are the balance sheet, the income statement, and the cash flow statement.